Toolkit for Primary Care Providers Treating Refugees

 Checklist for Primary Care Providers: Refugee Health Assessment

-UPDATE Jan 2015: Some of the CDC Guidelines have changed since this was checklist was developed and it has been removed.
-The entire Toolkit is still available as an example of collaboration and best practice, with the caveat that it is no longer up-to-date.
+UPDATE Jan 2015: Some of the CDC Guidelines have changed since this was checklist was developed and it has been removed here.
+The entire Toolkit is still available as an example of collaboration and best practice, with the caveat that the checklist is no longer up-to-date.

-For a comprehensive list of health screening guidelines, please see the CDC's Guidelines and Discussion about General and Optional Testing during the Domestic Medical Examination for Newly Arriving Refugees.
+- CDC's Guidelines and Discussion about General and Optional Testing during the Domestic Medical Examination for Newly Arriving Refugees

 Community Resources and Cultural Information